Terwilliger69105/69105.github.io/nimu.md

 **January 1st, 2014 - 00:00:31**

 I got to go to Emi's home for the new year.
 Her family is nice.
 Her Mother loves her.
 Her Father loves her.
 I wish my parents loved me.

 ---

+**July 3rd, 2013 - 00:07:10**

+I had a strange dream.
+I was on top of a tower in some big city.
+I had a big sword.
+I just killed a man.
+People were applauding me.
+I didn't get why.
+It was strange.
+I wonder what it means.
+Mother wouldn't tell me.
+The Eyes say that it means I have a good future.
+I'll just have to wait.

+---